OlofH2/Before-Fab-Academy/docs/Website.md

 I had a lot to learn and many steps to go through when creating this website.
-Even though [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html), [Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) and [Þórarinn Bjartur Breiðfjörð](https://fabacademy.org/archives/2015/eu/students/gunnarsson.thorarinn_b.b/index.html) guided me through the whole process, it was a lot to learn.
+Even though [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html) and [Þórarinn Bjartur Breiðfjörð](https://fabacademy.org/archives/2015/eu/students/gunnarsson.thorarinn_b.b/index.html) guided me through the whole process, it was a lot to learn.
 I ran into quite a few problems but in the end all worked out.
 First Svavar explained the basics.

 **Prior knowledge**